Tricked (graphic novel): Story

-Ray and Lily are, of course, unaware of any of this.
 Ray had hoped Lily would become his muse, and lucky for him, she does.
-Newly inspired he takes her to a Caribbean recording studio, then to a series of exotic locations, and asks her to marry him.
+Newly inspired, he takes her to a recording studio in the Caribbean, then to a series of exotic locations, and asks her to marry him.
 She says yes.
-But while on their honeymoon, Lily walks into a room of call girls that have been hired by Ray's jealous ex-personal assistant (who had been doing the real work while Ray fell in love with Lily).
-She flees, but Ray (through his manager Marty) convinces her to come to a reconciliation dinner at a place of her choosing.
+While on their honeymoon in Las Vegas, Lily walks into a room of call girls that have been hired by Marybeth, Ray's former personal assistant (who had been doing the real work while Ray fell in love with Lily).
+She flees, but Ray and his manager, Marty, convince her to come to a reconciliation dinner at a place of her choosing.
 She chooses the Little Piggy Diner.

-Before they open the diner for the Ray-Lily meeting, the diner staff start to sort out their lives.
 Caprice gets tired of Nick's rudeness and deception and realizes that she loves Boyd.
 Phoebe thanks Richard for letting her stay, but says she wants to return to her mother in New Mexico.
-Then the diner opens for the dinner.
-Nick arrives, bruised and bloody - he has killed the manager of the Dug Out in a brawl over the stolen money, although he doesn't tell Caprice this.
+After Ray and Lily sit down for dinner, Nick arrives, bruised and bloody - he has killed the manager of the Dug Out in a brawl over the stolen money.
+Nick does not inform Caprice of the murder, but he hurriedly asks her to go on a road trip with him.
 While she tries to get him to leave, Steve sneaks in through the open door.
 He attempts to shoot Ray, but Nick dives in the way, takes the bullet, and dies.

-The story wraps up some months later.
-Steve is in prison and back on medication, telling his story to a sleazy journalist.
+Some time later, Steve is in prison and back on medication, telling his story to a sleazy journalist; he describes Nick's murder as an out-of-body experience.
 Phoebe is in college and working at the diner, where she serves two surprise guests: Caprice and Boyd, still happily together.
 Ray and Lily are settling some accounts in their mansion.
 Lily reads Ray a thank-you letter from Nick's family, for the "generous gift" he provided after Nick died saving Ray's life.
-Then she reads the sales figures for Ray's comeback album which are disappointing.
+Lily reads the sales figures for Ray's comeback album, which are disappointing.
 Ray shrugs it off, and excitedly tells Lily about the new song he's working on.
-"I can't wait!" she says; and they kiss.
+She expresses interest in hearing it, and they kiss.